-Monitoring involves checking the results produced by the plan over time, in order to determine whether the results are lasting and whether they change over time, either by becoming weaker or stronger.
+Monitoring involves checking the results produced

+by the plan over time, in order to determine whether the results are lasting and whether they change over time, either by becoming weaker or stronger.
 Below are some factors to consider when monitoring the plan.
 Developing a comprehensive approach to the issue of evaluation is time well spent.

 Integrity of Effort.
 To earnestly tackle the issue of corruption, defence establishments must track their success in creating change.
-The defence establishment must review past efforts and track how they have contributed to achieving the objectives set out by the anti-corruption strategies and integrity action plan.
-This may entail dealing with sensitive issues, conflicts of interest, uncovering unethical behaviour, organisational friction, and sometimes even threats to individuals.
-A solid evaluation process will determine whether there was consistency of actions, values, methods, measures, principles and expectations, and to determine how that
+The defence establishment must review past efforts and track how they have contributed to achieving the objectives set out by the anti-corruption strategies and Integrity Action Plan.
+This may entail dealing with sensitive issues, conflicts of interest, uncovering un-ethical behaviour, organisational friction, and sometimes even threats to individuals.
+A solid evaluation process will determine whether there was consistency of actions, values, methods, measures, principles and expectations, and to determine how that consistency, or lack thereof, influenced the outcomes.

-ASSESSMENT FOCUS: INSTITUTIONALI-SATION AND INTERNALISATION OF NORMATIVE STANDARDS10
+ASSESSMENT FOCUS: INSTITUTIONALISATION AND INTERNALISATION OF NORMATIVE STANDARDS